JonnyBanana/PDF_Scroll_ASCII_Crasher/README.md

 </BR>

-Also, as you can see the process is not detected by the Windows task manager, which would then appear to be already finished.
+Also, as you can see the process is not detected by the Windows task manager,</BR> which would then appear to be already finished.

 </BR>